 Every modern website really should be responsive to accommodate all devices.
 But some elements are tougher to responsi-fy than others.

-On extremely small screens the bar items can feel cramped and almost impossible to read.
-But for the most part this responsive style is fantastic and the perfect substitute for static graphs.
+On smaller screens, the bar items can feel cramped and almost impossible to read.
+But for the most part, this responsive style is fantastic and the perfect substitute for static graphs.

 8. Daily CSS Graph